 The suicidal crisis recedes.
 Heracles’ adoptive father and best friend have seen him through it.
 They have deployed a combination of nonjudgementalism, physical support, affirmations of loyalty, acknowledgement of the scale of his suffering, disdain for the superstitious shunning of those involved in violence, expressions of deep sympathy, reminders of how much he is loved and needed, and extensive quiet listening.[13]

-It is all good advice based on sound mutual communion rather than that arrogant beast of modernity, self-help.
-Its aim so to stand against Goethe.
-It invokes though the need to embrace suicidal ideation and not to shy away from it, as likely to lead to more rather less suicide as a depressed person is aided to overcome the power of habituated and deeply patterned thoughts.
-Hall is at her best in defending her own suicidal ideation, seeing its processing as a defence against the movement into actually planning a suicidal act.
-Hence, I think the Romantic articulation of suicide is not condemned.
-At one point Hall shows that contemplation of the suicide of Werther by Charlotte, the practical Romantic soul of The Sorrows of Young Werther, might have saved her grandmother Edith Masterton as she embroidered the figure.
-Tennyson, who Hall clearly loves, is not condemned for rehearsing the thoughts of a failed suicidal man, whose wife succeeded in completion by drowning, in his 1881 poem Despair.
-[14] In that poem the hero contrasts the ‘transient trouble of drowning’ with “the pains / Of the hellish heat of a wretched life rushing back thro’ the veins’.[15]
-For even in 1881, the poem could be read, as in this excerpt from an article in that year’s The Spectator says as dismissive of modern suicidal tendency:
+It is all good advice from the play based on sound mutual communion rather than that arrogant beast of modernity, self-help.
+Its aim in Hall’s hands is to stand against Goethe’s Romantic thought processes.
+This strategy invokes the need to embrace suicidal ideation and not to shy away from it, as likely to lead to more rather less suicide as a depressed person is aided to overcome the power of habituated and deeply patterned thoughts.
+Hall is at her best in defending her own suicidal ideation, seeing its process as he optimal kind of defence against the movement into actually planning a suicidal act.
+Hence, I think the Romantic articulation of suicide is not condemned, as it appears to be with regard to Socrates.
+At one point, Hall shows that contemplation of the suicide of Werther by Charlotte, the practical Romantic soul of The Sorrows of Young Werther, might have saved her grandmother Edith Masterton as she embroidered that figure on linen.

 Doubtless, then, Mr. Tennyson’s delineation of despair is meant as a medicine for despair ; and a powerful medicine it is.
 But none the less it shows Mr. Tennyson in the poetic attitude in which he has, to our mind, always been at his best, not reflecting the “confident optimism” of any day, but rather “rowing hard against the stream” of false assumptions and degrading creeds.[16]